opennetworkinglab/aether-docs/onramp/ref.rst

 -----------------

 This guide provides a quick reference for all the blueprints OnRamp defines for Aether.
-It assumes familiarity with :doc:`OnRamp</onramp/overview>`, and its use of blueprints to configure and deploy Aether.
+It assumes a general familiarity with :doc:`OnRamp</onramp/overview>`, and a specific understanding of how OnRamp uses :doc:`blueprints</onramp/blueprints>` to configure target deployments of Aether.

 Blueprint Specification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~